 Matter consisting of particles with charges opposite that of ordinary matter.
 In antimatter, protons have a negative charge while electrons have a positive charge.

 The size of the opening through which light passes in an optical instrument such as a camera or telescope.
-A higher number represents a smaller opening while a lower number represents a larger opening.

 The apparent brightness of an object in the sky as it appears to an observer on Earth.
 Bright objects have a low apparent magnitude while dim objects will have a higher apparent magnitude.